The Benefit Cap affects some working age people and limits the total amount of certain benefits you can be paid.

 Our Welfare Benefit Advisors can advise you on any benefit issues.
 You can text BENEFITS HELP to 66099 and one of our advisors will get in touch with you.

-If your Housing Benefit or Universal Credit is reduced and you have difficulty paying your rent, you may be able to apply for a Discretionary Housing Payment (DHP) from your local Council.
+If you’re affected by the benefits cap and have difficulty paying your rent, you may be able to apply for a Discretionary Housing Payment (DHP) from your local Council.

 - Benefit cap helpline